Last updated on August 29th, 2023

 Now you’ve created your open plan kitchen, living and dining space, and you’ll need to decide on the kitchen itself.
 The cost of installing a kitchen can vary significantly, depending on factors such as the size of the kitchen, the type of layout you go for, your fixtures and fittings, and your appliances.
 Check out our kitchen design cost guide for further details.

 You’ll also need to consider the costs of décor throughout the new space.
 Again, costs will vary depending on the space and your chosen designs.
-As a rough guide, painters and decorators typically charge an average day rate of £175.
-Check out our decorating cost guide here.
+As a rough guide, painters and decorators typically charge an average rate of £30 per hour.
+For up-to-date costs, see our decorating cost guide.

 The cost of flooring will depend upon factors such as the size of the space and the flooring you choose.
 Find out more about the cost of flooring in our modern kitchen floor cost guide, kitchen floor tile installation cost guide, and kitchen vinyl floor cost guide.

 Your open plan space should create lots of room for furniture.
 Plan your layout and decide what will look best in your new room.